 In timetrialling people are often quick to blame the conditions or have other excuses ready to pin disappointing performance on.
 How often do you hear/see people commenting ‘the wind was too strong/weak’ or ‘the wind wasn’t in the right direction’ or ‘it was too hot/cold/busy/quiet’ or ‘I have been ill/didn’t sleep well/…fill in the blanks’.
 Part of what I like about time trialling is the honesty of it.
 It is you and your bike against the clock and the elements.
 Your result is your best on the day.
 Of course, there are situations where someone who starts say one hour before you may have slightly better conditions, but such is life and most organisers try their best to allow for women to be scheduled in one ‘block’ (which also helps the social side of things) or for the best male contenders to be scheduled not too far apart.

 Now, I won’t claim to have never fallen foul of this kind of behaviour.
 I’m sure there have been times where I have cursed the conditions.
-And come September, I know that without a favourable wind for at least part of my LEJOG route, I shouldn’t even start as I will stand little chance to beat Lynne Biddulph’s current record.
-The record may have stood for nearly 15 years now, but that is not just through lack of trying; Lynne is a phenomenal rider and that record won’t be easy to break without at least a little help from the weather gods.
+And come July/September, I know that without a favourable wind for at least part of my LEJOG route, I shouldn’t even start as I will stand little chance to beat Lynne Biddulph’s current record.
+The record may have stood since 2002, but that is not just through lack of trying; Lynne is a phenomenal rider and that record won’t be easy to break without at least a little help from the weather gods.

 Some of you may have seen the announcement that the official LEJOG RECORD ‘BE THE EGG’ CAPS are now available to order.
 These high-quality, moisture wicking, unisex caps made by Owayo have a short visor to nicely fit under your helmet.
 On the inside of the visor there is the special message ‘BE THE EGG’, the mantra I use (and you may find helpful to) when the going gets tough.
 I hope the link works, but you can even see the design in 360 degrees here (use mouse to move the cap).